jeriewang/crh-botnet/docs/introduction.rst

 whether a new message has arrived (and if so, invoke the :func:`on_message` handler) , send out messages scheduled with :func:`~crh_botnet.network.RobotNetwork.send()`, etc.

+If you are still not sure how to use this package, checkout some :ref:`examples <examples>`.